r41nm4k3r/nalfs-kvm-edition/README.md

 ## Description

-Create qcow2 image for KVM (QEMU) of LFS 11.2 x86_64 systemd or sysvinit.
+Create qcow2 image for KVM (QEMU) of LFS 11.2 x86_64 systemd version.

 The goal of this project is to substitute the alfs project which is outdated.